-- 1. The afp parameter now accepts a value of XENOS.
-When you specify afp=XENOS, the WEK calls the Xenos transform to convert the AFP document that was retrieved from the system into a PDF document that will be sent to the Web browser. - 2.
-The meta parameter was added.
-You can use the meta parameter to specify the transform that should take place when the WEK retrieves a Metacode document from the system.
+- 1. The \afp parameter now accepts a value of XENOS.
+When you specify \afp=XENOS, ODWEK calls the Xenos transform to convert the AFP document that was retrieved from the system into HTML, PDF, or XML output that will be sent to the Web browser.
+The type of output that is generated is determined by the value of the OUTPUTTYPE parameter in the ARSXENOS.INI file (see "Configuring the ARSXENOS.INI file" on page 194). - 2.
+The \meta parameter was added.
+You can use the \meta parameter to specify the transform that should take place when ODWEK retrieves a Metacode document from the system.
 You can specify one of the following values:

-NATIVE The WEK extracts and will uncompress the Metacode document from OnDemand.
+NATIVE ODWEK extracts and will uncompress the Metacode

+document and its resources from OnDemand.